Alexander2086/Get_and_Clean_Data_Course_Project/README.md

 Further we start readind files from test folder and train folder, combining them into one dataset - dataset_merged - with proper names of the variables (step 1 of the task):

-At the same time we assign activity names to the activities ids in the data set (step 3 of the task)
+At the same time we assign activity names to the activitiy ids in the data set (step 3 of the task)

 Remark: on this stage I should have written a function in order not to write the same script twice for test and train data, but cause there are only 2 datasets I haven't done that.
 In case of 3 or more datsets I would have written a function.